Keiranbeaton/life-management-app/README.md

 # life-management-app
-An app I'm making so I can keep track of everything I do, and plan more effectively for the future.
+An app to keep track of your life, so you can plan for the future more effectively.